| Molniya launch vehicle

 The legendary Molniya rocket was conceived at the very beginning of the space era and until its retirement in 2010 logged 229 launches from Russia's northern cosmodrome in Plesetsk and, in previous decades from Baikonur with the total of 380 missions.

 Like several of its predecessors, Molniya derived from Sergei Korolev's R-7 ballistic missile, thanks to the addition of upper stages on top of the existing booster.
 The four-stage Molniya rocket was originally designed for deep-space missions, including launches to the Moon, Mars and Venus.
 The vehicle was instrumental in winning a number of critical races in space for the USSR, including the historic first soft landing on the surface of the Moon and the first reaching of another planet in the Solar System.
 Molniya's iconic look is forever associated with the humanity's early advance into outer space.

-An upgraded version of the Molniya rocket, known as Molniya-M started flying from Plesetsk on Feb.
+An upgraded version of the Molniya rocket, known as Molniya-M, was introduced on Jan.
+31, 1966, and it flew from Plesetsk for the first time on Feb.
 19, 1970.
 Officially in operational service since 1976, Molniya-M had a launch mass of 305.6 tons, and a length of 43.4 meters.
 The rocket was used to deliver Molniya communications satellites and the Oko early-warning spacecraft.